DataBiosphere/terra-docker/terra-rstudio-aou/README.md

 The terra-rstudio-aou extends the [AnVIL Bioconductor image](https://github.com/anvilproject/anvil-docker) by including the following:

-- Configuring `tc` to limit network bandwidth.
+- Configuring `wondershaper` to limit network bandwidth.

 To see the complete contents of this image please see the [Dockerfile](./Dockerfile).